 - Santorini (cards for board, chips, one pawn and die per player)

 - Skull (skull icons; although with playing cards it isn't quite Skull as the "rose" cards are distinguishable)

 - Werewolf (werewolf/seer/doctor/vigilante/hunter/mayor images on cards)

 - Welcome to the Dungeon (card scans, icons)

 - Westeros Intrigue (poker cards, chips)

-The kit also includes 79 small games from the Freeze-Dried Games Pack
+The kit also includes the rules for 83 small games from the Freeze-Dried Games Pack